Residency and In-State Tuition

 Q- I am 25 years old.
 Do I need to provide documents that I am financially independent from my parents?

-A- No. Students aged 24 and older are considered independent and do not have to document financial independence from their parents.
-But you still must qualify for in-state tuition by being a U.S. citizen, permanent resident or in a qualifying non-immigration status and have continuously maintained your principal place of abode in the State of New York for a period of at least twelve consecutive months immediately preceding the first day of classes.
+A- No. Students aged 24 and older are considered independent and are not deemed to have the same state of residency as their parent(s) or legal guardian(s).
+But students aged 24 and older still must qualify for in-state tuition by being a U.S. citizen, permanent resident or in a qualifying immigration status, and have continuously maintained his/her principal place of abode in the State of New York for a period of at least twelve (12) consecutive months immediately preceding the first day of classes as well as having a bona fide intention of living in New York permanently.

 Q- I moved to New Jersey with my father but I went to high school in Manhattan because my mother lives there.
 Am I eligible for in-state tuition?

-A- Yes, provided that you are a U.S. citizen, permanent resident or in a qualifying non-immigration status (or undocumented) and meet one of the following conditions:
+A- Yes, provided that you are a U.S. citizen, permanent resident or in a qualifying immigration status (or undocumented), and meet one of the following conditions:

-Third, you were enrolled in CUNY in the Fall 2001 semester or quarter and were authorized by CUNY to pay tuition at the resident rate.
+• The student was enrolled in CUNY in the Fall 2001 semester or quarter and was authorized by CUNY to pay tuition at the resident rate.
 Thus, a student who attended CUNY in the Fall 2001 semester and paid the resident rate does not have to satisfy either condition 1 or 2 above.

-It should be noted that any student meeting one of the three conditions set forth in the law does not need to prove residence in New York State.
-In addition, students without lawful immigration status must file an affidavit (notarized) with CUNY stating that they have filed an application to legalize their immigration status or will file such an application as soon as they are eligible to do so.
+A student meeting one of the three conditions set forth above does not need to prove residence in New York State in accordance with Sections above.
+The student can be a resident of another state, such as Connecticut or New Jersey, or can be an undocumented or out-of-status immigrant.
+However, students who meet one of these criteria but do not have lawful immigration status must file an affidavit (i.e., a notarized statement) with CUNY stating that they have filed an application to legalize their immigration status or will file such an application as soon as they are eligible to do so.

 Q- I am an F-1 international student.
 I have been living in Brooklyn for 3 years.
 Am I eligible for in-state tuition?